rgommezz/heart-rate-monitor-app/README.md

 The web client will be able to monitor those values as well as showing a graph with the latest heart rate samples.
 It will also allow the user to view the current location of the person being monitored.

-Notification system included to notifiy via email when certain heart rate conditions take place.
+Notification system included to notify via email when certain heart rate conditions take place.

 MongoDB implemented to store every heart rate sample received and hence making possible data mining.